Transfer Student Admissions

 Information Sessions

-We generally host Prospective Student Information Sessions on the 1st and 3rd Thursdays of each month from 3:00-4:00pm.
-These sessions are led by an adviser and we cover topics such as the difference between the BA and BS programs, application requirements, the RTW exam, our holistic review of applications, course planning, and any other questions you may have regarding our admissions process.
+We host Prospective Student Information Sessions on the 1st and 3rd Thursdays of each month from 3:00-4:00pm.
+These sessions are led by an adviser and we cover topics such as the difference between the BA and BS programs, application requirements, the RTW assessment, our holistic review of applications, course planning, and any other questions you may have regarding our admissions process.
 These sessions coincide with UW's Transfer Thursday sessions.

 Share